bhanuprakasheagala/Cpp-Programming/README.md

 After this line, the `buffer` vector contains all the characters from the file, effectively representing the file content.

 Check Notes section in cpp file to learn more...

+### I/O of User-Defined Types
+In addition to the I/O of builtin types and standard `string`s, the `iostream` library allows programmers to define I/O for their own Types.
+Here a `struct` type taken as simple example.
+Outputtuing is straightforward.
+The corresponding input operator is more complicated.

+Note, The `is>>c` skips whitespace by default, but `is.get(c)` does not, so that this `Entry` - input operator ignores(skips) whitespace outside the name string, but not within it.